Zuffa Boxing

-Zuffa Boxing is a professional boxing promotion company founded by CEO of the Ultimate Fighting Championship (UFC) Dana White and Chairman of the General Entertainment Authority (GEA) Turki Al-Sheikh.
-The company is a joint venture between Sela and TKO Group Holdings (TKO), and is based in Las Vegas, Nevada.
+Zuffa Boxing (incorporated as Boxing OpCo, LLC) is an American professional boxing promotion company founded by CEO of the Ultimate Fighting Championship (UFC), Dana White, and Chairman of the Saudi Arabian General Entertainment Authority (GEA), Turki Al-Sheikh.
+The company is a joint venture between Sela and TKO Group Holdings (TKO), and is based in New York City, New York.

 The promotion had its inaugural event, a fight between Canelo Álvarez and Terence Crawford, on September 13, 2025, at Allegiant Stadium in Paradise, Nevada.